CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 	VULNERABILITY:	Is a measure of the extent of the differences between the threshold value and the unsatisfactory time series values.

 ###How to calculate performance metrics:

+Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir

 1. The performance metrics calculation is in **WEAP_LoganCity**
 2. In **Results Tab** in WEAP model